 In 1909 Harry Lauder suggested a competition for civilian bands.
 He had been a miner and knew that many mining villages had pipe bands so the civilian contest for the Harry Lauder Shield began.
 In 1909 Stonehouse won the civilian contest and also the World Championship contest.
 They won the civilian contest again in 1910 and 1911.
 The Pipe Major during this time was Hector McInnes.
 There were always detailed reports of the Cowal Games in the Glasgow newspapers.

-"The first civilian band to make a real impact was Stonehouse who came from
+"The first civilian band to make a real impact was Stonehouse.
+There were several good bands from that area.
+Stonehouse

 won the world championship shortly before the First War and they made a very